christex-foundation/progression-framework/frameworks/techops.md

       - level: 1
         criteria:
           - 'Improves documentation that is incorrect'
-          - 'Brings new ideas to the table to improve technical aspects of Monzonaut’s day to day life'
+          - 'Brings new ideas to the table to improve technical aspects of employees day to day life'
       - level: 2
         criteria:
           - 'Proactively raises issues they spot in retrospectives'